kitbagjs/router/docs/show-me.md

 ## RouterView and RouterLink

-In this clip, we add `RouterView` component to `SettingsView`, since it has children.
-We also add a couple `RouterLink` components to the navbar to give the user links to those child pages.
+We need to add `RouterView` component to `SettingsView`, since it has children.
+We'll also add a couple `RouterLink` components to the navbar to give the user links to those child pages.
 Notice how the `to` callback syntax is also type safe and autocompletes all possible routes for us.

 ![RouterView and RouterLink](/router-link.gif)